Behind the soap

 We particularly enjoy going to the local Saturday morning market in Ostend (weather permitting).
 This is a great platform to launch new recipes and gauge people’s reactions to our product.
 Soap is very tactile: visually appealing and of course, smells great!
 We encourage customers to pick the soap up to feel it and to smell the beautiful aromas.
 Some say that our artisanal soap bars are almost good enough to eat!

-When not soaping, we may be out on the kayaks, swimming at the local beaches, fishing or walking the tracks with our faithful hound, Riley Blue Heeler.
+When not soaping, we may be out on the kayaks, swimming at the local beaches, fishing or walking the tracks with our faithful hounds, Riley & Louie the Blue Heelers.

 Te Matuku Bay is the home of Waiheke Soap Company